IIIF/training/dhsi/day-one/cantaloupe.md

-## Launching Your Own Image Server With Cantaloupe
+## Launching Your Own Image Server

 So, far we've seen some ways to get our images online and IIIF accessible with minimal effort.
 This is great for small or personal projects.